-Neurologists diagnose, treat and manage disorders that affect the central nervous system (the brain and spinal cord) and the peripheral nervous system (nerves and muscles which activate movement and transmit sensation to the brain from all parts of the body and hearing and vision from the ears and eyes).
+Neurologists diagnose, treat and manage disorders that affect the central nervous system (the brain and spinal cord) and the peripheral nervous system (nerves and muscles which activate movement and transmit sensation from all parts of the body to the brain).

 This page provides useful information on the nature of the work, the common procedures/interventions, sub-specialties and other roles that may interest you.